cromicron/covid_systematic_review/README.md

  with patients infected with Covid-19 are to be included in the analysis. <br>
 Many steps in this analysis are automated.
 The tool Robotsearch is a machine-learning tool which tests PubMed-search results for randomized- controlled trials.
 Further automation included the scanning of open access articles for proper outcome-measures.
 After the automated steps are finished, the person replicating the review has to manually scan the remaining articles for eligibility.
-The jupyter-notebook
+The Jupyter-notebook
 Conduct_Review.ipynb guides the person replicating through the steps necessary to evaluate the eligibility of studies based on the criteria mentioned before.
 After having selected the proper studies, the replicator should extract the effect-measures, confidence-intervals, p-values, sample-sizes from the studies and code if the study included a placebo-control group or a standard-care control-group. <br>